 Please Pray for:

-- Ongoing Building Renovations, Modifications, and Phase 3: Construction of New Youth Building and rear parking.
+Ongoing Building Renovations, Modifications, and Phase 3: Construction completion of the New Youth Building and rear parking.